 “Institutions of culture should be catalyst platforms to render discourse actionable and empower audiences to own their choices through the articulation of debate, the sharing of positions, and the formulation of knowledge.
 This is the museum as An Open Forum – A Stage – A School.”

-maat 2020 programme begins with an open-ended exercise in prototyping precisely this kind of museum — maat Mode (27 March – 13 September 2020) is a 7-month long experimental participatory public programme of talks and other events interrogating the role of cultural institutions in society and envisioning the future museum.
-Co-developed with a variety of international and locally-based practitioners, institutions and community groups, alongside the curators and creatives involved in the maat’s future programme from the Autumn of 2020, maat Mode is a transformative gesture that temporarily repurposes the museum into a poly-functional civic arena, where public life is debated, probed, challenged and possibly inspired towards a more inclusive and equitable construction of the future.
+maat 2020 programme begins with an open-ended exercise in prototyping precisely this kind of museum — maat Mode is a 6-month long experimental participatory public programme of talks and other events interrogating the role of cultural institutions in society and envisioning the future museum.
+Co-developed with a variety of international and locally-based practitioners, institutions and community groups, alongside the curators and creatives involved in the maat’s future programme from February 2021, maat Mode is a transformative gesture that temporarily repurposes the museum into a poly-functional civic arena, where public life is debated, probed, challenged and possibly inspired towards a more inclusive and equitable construction of the future.

 maat Mode is activated within the major architectural project designed by NY-based studio SO – IL, entitled Beeline.
 This large temporary intervention, specially commissioned to host the programme, takes over the entire space of maat, opening a temporary new entrance facing the city through the loading door of the building, in addition to the existing entrance facing the river.
 “This transformation not only opens up the building to new perspectives, but also challenges the implied hierarchies of spaces in a traditional museum” state the architects.
 Beeline takes audiences through elevated paths, different stage areas, and workshop zones, transforming the museum in a landscape of encounters and conversations.